Why Does my Child with a Learning Disability Have Low Self-Esteem?

 Use a multi-sensory approach

 Research tells us that using a multi-sensory approach when teaching children with learning disabilities is optimal for their learning.
 Aside from instruction at school, you can try using a multi-sensory approach at home with your child to help further develop their skills.
 With younger children, for instance, you can work on letter writing using colored sand or even sugar on a cookie sheet.
-Tell them the formation of a letter out loud (for instance “down, up, and around” for p, or “down and across” for t), and have them trace the letters in the sand or sugar.
+Tell them the formation of a letter out loud (for instance “down, up, and around” for p, or “down and across” for t) and have them trace the letters in the colored sand or sugar.
 You can also try this activity using sand at a beach or dirt at a park.
 For older children, you can build reading comprehension and active reading skills by teaching them to identify three elements when reading: the topic, which is one two or three words describing the passage; the main idea, which is what the author is saying about the topic; and the important details.
 They can then highlight the topic in blue, main idea in green, and important details in yellow – or choose their own favorite three colors.
-Learn more about the Orton Gillingham multi-sensory approach at The Orton Gillingham Approach – EBL Coaching.
+Multi-sensory tutoring can help them immensely.

 They are not alone!